paulrolfe/PARTagPicker/README.md

 To run the example project, clone the repo, and run `pod install` from the PRTagPicker directory first.

+Include `#import <PARTagPicker/PARTagPickerViewController.h>`.

 The basic setup is to create an instance of `PARTagPickerViewController`, add it's view, and then add the controller as a child view controller.

 The tags are passed in as `NSString` objects in an array.
-Anytime you change the `allTags` array, any existing `chosenTags` are updated using references to the new strings if they contain a match in the updated array.
-Otherwise they continue to point the old strings.
+Anytime you change the `allTags` array, any existing `chosenTags` are updated to use references to the new strings if they contain a match in the updated array.
+Otherwise they continue to point to the old strings.

 ## Options
 * You can customize colors using a PARTagColorReference object.